uselagoon/lagoon-cli/docs/commands/lagoon_update_project.md

   -h, --help                                    help for project -j, --json string                             JSON string to patch -N, --name string                             Change the name of the project by specifying a new name (careful!)
-  -S, --openshift uint                          Reference to OpenShift Object this Project should be deployed to -o, --openshift-project-pattern string        Pattern of OpenShift Project/Namespace that should be generated -I, --private-key string                      Private key to use for the project
+  -I, --private-key string                      Private key to use for the project
       --problems-ui uint                        Enables the Lagoon insights Problems tab in the UI.
 Set to 1 to enable, 0 to disable
       --production-build-priority uint          Set the priority of the production build